-Finally, as with any vessel newbuild contract, we face the risk that the value of the vessel could be lower than the purchase price at the time of delivery.
-If market conditions result in a value of a Newbuild Vessels being less than the purchase price, this could have a negative impact on our business, financial condition and results of operations.
+If market conditions result in the value of our Newbuild Vessels being less than the purchase price, this could have a negative impact on our business, financial condition and results of operations.

 We may have difficulty further expanding our fleet in the future through newbuild vessels and vessels acquisitions.